East Rudham: St. Mary's Church

+Governance

+East Rudham is part of the electoral ward of Bircham with Rudhams for local elections and is part of the district of King's Lynn and West Norfolk.

+The village's national constituency is North West Norfolk which has been represented by the Conservative's James Wild MP since 2010.

 War Memorial

-East and West Rudham's war memorial takes the form of an obelisk topped with a wheel cross, located beside the A148.
+East and West Rudham's War Memorial takes the form of an obelisk topped with a wheel cross, located beside the A148.
 It lists the following names from East Rudham for the First World War: